 - have obtained a grade point average of not less than 3.7 (or A-) on his or her undergraduate degree (exceptions will be considered only on the specific recommendation of the sponsoring college)

-- have graduated from his or her first undergraduate college or university after April 2009 (for awards tenable in 2012), and not have studied for, or held a degree or degree-equivalent qualification from a British University
+- have graduated from his or her first undergraduate college or university after April 2014, and not have studied for, or held a degree or degree-equivalent qualification from a British University

 Year of Application